![]() |

 This function is provided for {std::counting_semaphore} compatibility.

 It is equivalent to calling {tryAcquire(1, timeout)}, where the call times out on the given timeout value.
-The function returns
+The function returns true on acquiring the resource successfully.

 Definition at line 39 of file qsemaphore.h.